geirrastad/NotesToSelf/kinetic_kane_ubuntu_18.04.md

 ```
    echo "source /opt/ros/kinetic/setup.bash" >> ~/.bashrc
 ```

+## Notes

+Following this guide should successfully build all 198 packages in Kinetic.
+However, if something crashes during build, please remove (rm -rf) the package directory from both build_isolated and devel_isolated before re-running build.
+Mysterious Things may happen if you don't.
+My machine crashed everytime I used 2 CPUS with 4 cores (I'm building and testing in VMWare Workstation 14).
+With 1 CPU, 4 cores and 20Gb RAM it worked flawlessly.

 **That's it!.
 You should now have a functioning Kinetic Kane installation on Ubuntu 18.04 LTS**